Finitely annihilated groups: Classification and applications of F-A groups

 \begin{ques} Does there exist a finitely generated, perfect, F-A group? \end{ques}

-We suspect the answer to the above question to be no. At this point it makes sense to mention a closely related open problem in group theory, first posed by J. Wiegold as Question 5.52 in \cite{Notebook}:
+We suspect the answer to the above question to be no. At this point it makes sense to mention a closely related open problem in group theory, first posed by J. Wiegold as Question 5.52 in \cite{Notebook}: `Is every finitely generated perfect group necessarily weight $1$?'
+If the answer to this is yes, then the answer to question \ref{perfect fa} would be no (by proposition \ref{alternative}).